WeiShaoD/neuroimage-menu/docs/source/FreeSurfer.rst

 ^^^^^^^^^
 The most powerful function of FreesSufer is the recon-all command, it will performs all the cortical reconstruction process::

-  recon-all -all -i input.file -s output.file
+  :recon-all -all -i input.file -s output.file

+input.file could be either DICOM(T1) or NIFTI file

 Here are the things that recon-all will do: